BLUE CIRCLE ART THERAPY

 Art Therapy, facilitated by a professional art therapist, effectively supports personal and relational treatment goals as well as community concerns.
 Art Therapy is used to improve cognitive and sensory-motor functions, foster self-esteem and self-awareness, cultivate emotional resilience, promote insight, enhance social skills, reduce and resolve conflicts and distress, and advance societal and ecological change." -American Art Therapy Association

 DO I NEED TO KNOW HOW TO DRAW?

 Absolutely NOT.
 You actually don't need any art experience at all.
 In addition, learning something new can be therapeutic.

 HOW LONG ARE THERAPY SESSIONS?

 I offer 60 minute or 90 minute sessions for Individuals & Families.
 Group Sessions vary, but typically are 2 hrs in length.

 DO YOU OFFER SLIDING SCALE RATES?

-Currently I do NOT.
-In the future, through the sales of my artwork, I hope to provide pro bono and/or reduced fee Art Therapy Services.
+Currently I reserve a few reduced rate slots through Open Path Collective.
+In the future, through the sales of my artwork, I hope to provide more pro bono and/or reduced fee Art Therapy Services as well.